South Jersey Car Accident AttorneyRequest a Free Consultation

 - Recording phone conversations and using words out of context

-Instead of dealing with insurance companies on your own, you can focus on your recovery while directing all communication with insurance representatives to the South Jersey car accident lawyers at Grungo Law.
+Instead of dealing with insurance companies on your own, you can focus on your recovery while directing all communication with insurance representatives to the South Jersey automobile accident lawyers at Grungo Law.

-How Is Liability Determined In A South Jersey Car Accident?
+How Is Liability Determined In A South Jersey Automobile Accident?

 When a car accident injury victim in South Jersey suffers life-altering injuries, they may be able to benefit from proving liability on the part of the other driver even in a no-fault state.
 Proving another driver liable requires an investigation to collect evidence from the accident scene, police report, and photos.
 Sometimes it requires expert testimony from accident reconstruction experts.
 Once evidence demonstrates the following legal points of liability it makes a compelling case for compensation: